 Genki Travel Health Insurance Review: Is It Worth It?

 During one of our nomadic stints in Thailand, we used the most common mode of transportation—scooters.
-Unfortunately, this time the adventure took an unexpected turn when my boyfriend, riding solo, was involved in a scooter accident.
+Unfortunately, this time, the adventure took an unexpected turn when my boyfriend, riding solo, was involved in a scooter accident.
 Thankfully, he only suffered minor injuries, but it required him to undergo a few health checks and come back to the hospital for a couple of days for observation.

 Before this, travel insurance was one of those things we knew we needed but hoped we'd never have to use.
 As digital nomads, we thrive on the freedom and adventure that remote work offers.
 But it's essential to have a safety net, should anything go the wrong way.

-So today, we'll talk about one of the top rising medical travel insurances for digital nomads— Genki Insurance.
+So today, we'll talk about one of the top rising medical travel insurances for digital nomads— Genki insurance.
 They say they offer robust coverage, stellar customer service, adaptable monthly plans, competitive pricing, and even an established track record of processing claims.
 But let's see if they actually stay true to their word.

-Here’s our Genki Insurance review, where we thoroughly examine Genki’s promises versus reality for digital nomads seeking dependable travel insurance.
+Here’s our Genki insurance review, where we thoroughly examine Genki’s promises versus reality for digital nomads seeking dependable travel insurance.

 Who is Genki Insurance?